Across the property management industry, maintenance coordinators face one crippling truth: everything comes in as urgent.

 When everything is flagged as critical, true emergencies disappear into the noise, technician time is misallocated, and vendor relationships become severely strained.
 To fix this chaos and restore operational control, property management companies must fundamentally rethink the front door of their process: maintenance triage.

-What Is Maintenance Triage, Anyway?
+What Is Maintenance Triage in Rental Property?

 Before a property maintenance work order can be completed, it must be accurately assessed.
 Maintenance triage is, simply put, the process of rapidly evaluating an incoming request to determine its true urgency, complexity, and the necessary next steps.